chrislovecnm/chrislovecnm.com/_posts/2017-10-22-bazel-hello-world.md

 First off thanks to the bazel team, for such an amazing tool.
 Thanks to
 @justinsb for his [kopeio/build](https://github.com/kopeio/build) project.
 I was able to work through issues for my example, using the project as a base.

 @ixby, @bentheelder, and others help on the #bazel Kubernetes slack channel have been invaluable.

+Thanks to @jroberts235 for recommending including a basic overview of bazel.